Description of the HTTP API

 "detection_time":1462888667,"origin":"APP_COMMAND_LINE_TOOL"}

-5.Change a configuration setting: disable Dr.Web CloudD.
+5.Change settings: disable Dr.Web CloudD.

 {"option":[{"key":"Root","map":{"option":[{"key":"UseCloud","value":{"item":["no"]}}]}}]}